Veldrovive/MMM-Voice-Commands/README.md

 ![Demo](https://i.imgur.com/u0k3598.gif)<br/>
 Voice Commands is a voice commands module that is designed to be bare bones and allow the user to do whatever they want on their [MagicMirror²](https://github.com/MichMich/MagicMirror).
 The voice recognition is built off of [annyang](https://github.com/TalAter/annyang) so it uses a command based structure.
 However, it does not use an activation phrase and instead just opts for direct use of statements.

-#### Important Note:
+### IMPORTANT NOTE - Read before installing:
-annyang does not work when Magic Mirror is run using electron.
+annyang does not work when Magic Mirror is run using some browsers.
+In order to ensure that it works, use chrome or firefox if possible.
+This also means that electron cannot be used since it is a chromium wrapper.
 The serveronly mode must be used for this module to function.

 ## Installation
 Navigate to the modules folder of your Magic Mirror installation.